Seacoast Banking Corporation of Florida (SBCF) EPS growth this year is -23.90%: Get Prepared for Trading Lift Off - News Daemon

 Technical Analysis of Seacoast Banking Corporation of Florida (SBCF)

-Raw Stochastic average of Seacoast Banking Corporation of Florida (SBCF) in the period of the previous 100 days is set at 19.86%, which indicates a major fall in contrast to 46.48% during the last 2-weeks.
-If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 121.73% that was higher than 54.18% volatility it exhibited in the past 100-days period.
+Raw Stochastic average of Seacoast Banking Corporation of Florida (SBCF) in the period of the previous 100 days is set at 14.27%, which indicates a major rise in contrast to 3.33% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 45.62% that was lower than 54.14% volatility it exhibited in the past 100-days period.